 - 1. At the Command prompt, enter GMOPTIONS. - 2.
-In "IM:Standards Summary" dialog box, in the Standard Elements list, double-click the Surface Texture symbol.

-The Surface Texture Settings dialog box appears.

-- 3. In the Symbol type section, select the options to set as default. - 4.
-Click OK until all dialog boxes close.
+In "GM: Standards overview" dialog box, in the Standard Elements list, double-click the Surface Texture symbol.
+The Surface Texture Settings dialog box appears. - 3.
+In the Symbol type section, select the options to set as default. - Click OK until all dialog boxes close.